 So when we take a look at a pose such as Crescent Lunge with a twist, the aim is to send the hip of the extending leg back, as we twist deeper.
 This is exactly the same in tango, where our tendency is to take that hip into the twist, causing our back foot to spin inward, and lose that traction I mentioned above.

 We can also see how stability works in the hips in a pose such as one legged mountain with a twist.
 Here the tendency once again is for the hip of the standing leg to collapse, and for us to take the pelvis forward.
 This is commonly how we lose our balance in tango as well.
 So in this pose, try to hug the hip of the standing leg in towards the center as you draw the bellybutton in towards the spine, tilting your pelvis slightly back so that your sits bone is over the heel (exactly where we want to be in tango when we align our body on one leg, such as taking a backward ocho).

 Other useful poses to pay close attention to the hips to find that same sensation beneficial for tango dancers are Revolved Triangle Pose (Parivrtta Trikonasana), and Revolved Pyramid Pose, (Parivrtta Parsvottanasana).

 As you can hopefully see by now, yoga offers us many opportunities to explore balance in our bodies in a way where we can build the necessary "muscle memory" to support our movement in tango.
 Personally, I find that building this muscle memory off the dance floor, in a context where my focus is on myself and my own body, I am later on much less distracted and able to be more present with my partner on the dance floor.

 I hope this gives you a little insight into how yoga can improve your tango dancing.
-Do you want to learn more specific ways to improve your dance with yoga?
-Check out my free 60-Minute Yoga For Tango Dancers class below:
+Do you want to practice together?
+Get started with this 3-class freebie pack and you'll be well on your way towards improving your dancing: